Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Operator

 I had a couple of questions.
-One is I can see that we’ve started a new subsidiary, Reflex Engineering Products Private Limited.
+One is I can see that we’ve started a new subsidiary, Refex Engineering Products Private Limited.
 What exactly is this for?

 Dinesh Kumar Agarwal

-Yeah, that is below the.
-That is below the windwind.
+Yeah, that is below the venwind [Phonetic].
 To do that is again for the wind project only.
 There is no specific.
 This is all targeting the retail customer in the same wind segment.

 Anil Jain

-So just to answer the question, Smith, I think first of all, logistics wise we don’t see any major challenge in moving of these turbines.
-We have spoken to all the large logistics companies in the country where we are executing close to about 400 megawatts of water in the next few months.
+So just to answer the question, Smit, I think first of all, logistics-wise, we don’t see any major challenge in moving of these turbines.
+We have spoken to all the large logistics companies in the country where we are executing close to about 400 megawatts of order in the next few months.
 All these logistics companies have confirmed that they can transport and move these equipments from the plant to these sites.
 Second.
-Yes, just to give you a little, little color on the global market, if you take today the average size of the wind turbine, globally it has reached almost 5 megawatts.
+Yes, just to give you a little color on the global market, if you take today the average size of the wind turbine, globally it has reached almost 5 megawatts.

 So countries, various countries, even with low wind speed are actually moving to 6, 8, 10, 12, 15 megawatt wind turbine sizes.
-Also this, these machines are at 130 meter hub height where actually the wind velocity is reasonably better.
-If you look at a apple to apple comparison of a per megawatt kilowatt hour generation between a 2.5 megawatt or 3.2 megawatt in one location to 5.3, this will definitely give you more than 3% to 3 and a half percent of additional generation.
+Also, these machines are at a 130 meter hub height where actually the wind velocity is reasonably better.
+If you look at an apple-to-apple comparison of a per-megawatt-kilowatt-hour generation between a 2.5 megawatt or 3.2 megawatt in one location to 5.3, this will definitely give you more than 3% to 3.5% of additional generation.
 Second, all our machines contain LiDAR which actually detects the direction of the wind.

-So when you see the nasal and the, the blades etc, it actually moves in the direction on which the wind is blowing.
-Which is the first time in the, in the country where the, these, these blades can move and can identify where which direction the wind is blowing and can turn to that direction so that they get adequate wind to rotate and generate energy.
+So when you see the nacelle and the blades, etc., it actually moves in the direction on which the wind is blowing.
+Which is the first time in the country where these blades can move and can identify where which direction the wind is blowing and can turn to that direction so that they get adequate wind to rotate and generate energy.
 So I think these technologies are definitely proven around the world.
-And the orders we have got are from the likes of Jindal Steel Torrent and KP Green who are all very large IPP companies and have done their detailed research and understood these products before even placing the orders.
+And the orders we have got are from the likes of Jindal Steel, Torrent and KP Green, who are all very large IPP companies and have done their detailed research and understood these products before even placing the orders.

 Fair enough.
 Okay, so what we’re saying is we don’t see any problem in getting the right of way to transport these machines and the technology.
 Although it’s proven all across, you see that the unit economics would work in India also for the same.

 Fair enough.
 Thank you.
-And fall back in the queue.
+I’ll fall back in the queue.
 Thanks.

 Operator

 Thank you so much.
-We’ll take our next question from the line of Smith.
-Sorry, that is from the line of Mithin Shah, he is an individual investor.
+We’ll take our next question from the line of Smit.
+Sorry, that is from the line of Miten Shah, he is an individual investor.
 Please go ahead with your question.

 Mithin Shah